-When designing the scheme, legislation and regulations, there needs to be a clear delineation between product and financial advice.
+There needs to be a clear delineation between product or corporate failures, and the provision of financial advice.

-Over the years self-managed superannuation fund (SMSF) members have been impacted by the failures of managed investment schemes (MISs).
-Trio Capital, a responsible entity for 28 MISs, is one such example.
+Over the years SMSF members have been impacted by the failures of managed investment schemes (MIS).
+Trio Capital, a responsible entity for 28 MIS, is one such example.
 Many SMSF members lost considerable amounts of money due to the fraudulent activities of the scheme operator.